 To Register if NOT Taking the Exam

-2) Mail completed application, along with check to:
+2) Mail completed application, along with a check for $250 to:

 PO Box 97984